The correct alloy for you

 This non-heat treatable alloy is commonly used in heat transfer applications for the automotive and HVACR industries, and in the electrical industry.
 The 1050 alloy has good corrosion resistance and higher thermal conductivity than other alloys.

 These non-heat treatable alloys feature good corrosion resistance, workability and weldability.
 The 3003/3103 alloys develop strengthening from cold working only, and are typically used in the automotive and HVACR industries.
 They offer good corrosion resistance and mechanical properties that exceed 1xxx-series alloys.
 Applications include radiators for cars and air conditioning evaporators.

 This alloy is easier to weld than 6xxx-series alloys and is more predictable in terms of post-weld strength.
 The 5083 alloy excels in corrosion resistance in a salt-water environment and is therefore the material of choice for marine hull structure applications.

 This alloy is most frequently used in applications that require the highest quality finish, and where strength is not the crucial factor.
 Applications that use the 6060 alloy include picture frames and exclusive furniture.

 This magnesium and silicon alloy is the best choice when welding or brazing is required.
 It has structural strength and toughness, good corrosion resistance and good machining characteristics.
-The 6061 alloy is used extensively as a construction material, most commonly in the manufacture of aircraft, marine and automotive components.
+The 6061 alloy is used extensively as a construction material, most commonly in the manufacture of marine and automotive components.